juntinyeh/AWSWorkshop-20180620-CF-ALB-EC2/README.md

 * Change the code ```header('Cache-Control: max-age=10'); ```
 * Change the code ```header('Cache-Control: max-age=600'); ```
 * Combind with the browser developer tool with 'no-cache' box check.
-* change the Minial-TTL of your origin behavior to 300, and test the behaviors
+* change the Minial-TTL in your origin behavior to 300, and test the page response behavior on your browser.
 ------

 #### 5.2